himselfv/wakan/Components/readme.txt

 COMPONENTS FOR WAKAN COMPILATION

 1. Install Prolib controls
-2. Install RX controls
+2. Register RX controls
-3. Install ArtLabel from Graphic controls
-4. The rest is used as it is.
+3. The rest is used as it is.

 NOTE:
 1. You can install newer versions of common controls as per below.
 But don't come crying when it doesn't work.